openshift/insights-operator/docs/gathered-data.md

 ## ClusterOperatorPodsAndEvents

-collects all the ClusterOperators degraded Pods for degraded cluster operators or that lives at the Cluster Operator's namespace, to collect:
+collects information about pods and events from namespaces of degraded cluster operators.
+The collected information includes:

-- Pod definitions
+- Definitions for non-running (terminated, pending) Pods
-- Previous and current Pod Container logs (when available)
+- Previous (if container was terminated) and current logs of all related pod containers
-- Namespace Events
+- Namespace events

 * Location of pods in archive: config/pod/
 * Location of events in archive: events/